Finance: Financial economics

-The "efficient frontier", a prototypical concept in portfolio optimization.
-Introduced in 1952, it remains "a mainstay of investing and finance".

-An "efficient" portfolio, i.e. combination of assets, has the best possible expected return for its level of risk (represented by the standard deviation of return).
+The "efficient frontier", was first formulated by Harry Markowitz in 1952 as a prototypical concept in modern portfolio theory.
+In the Markowitz model, an "efficient" portfolio has the best possible expected return for its level of risk (represented by the standard deviation of return).

 Modigliani–Miller theorem, a foundational element of finance theory, introduced in 1958; it forms the basis for modern thinking on capital structure.
 Even if leverage (D/E) increases, the weighted average cost of capital (k0) stays constant.

 Financial economics is the branch of economics that studies the interrelation of financial variables, such as prices, interest rates and shares, as opposed to real economic variables, i.e. goods and services.
 It thus centers on pricing, decision making, and risk management in the financial markets, and produces many of the commonly employed financial models.
 (Financial econometrics is the branch of financial economics that uses econometric techniques to parameterize the relationships suggested.)

 The discipline has two main areas of focus: asset pricing and corporate finance; the first being the perspective of providers of capital, i.e. investors, and the second of users of capital; respectively: